 Clone an active Windows system directly to a new drive without stopping your system and restarting Windows.
 This can be easily done with Acronis True Image and its Active Cloning feature.

 The term "Active Cloning" refers to a disk cloning operation that does not require you to reboot the computer to complete the operation.
-Please note that in some cases Acronis True Image will still ask for reboot, disk will be cloned offline, and then computer will reboot back into Windows.
+Please note that in some cases Acronis True Image will still ask for a reboot, the disk will be cloned offline, and then the computer will reboot back into Windows.